egasimus/glagol/doc/api.md

   made for anything that has `node_modules` in its name; such files and directories are completely)

-In both cases, the resulting instances are not aware of their full paths.

 The value of `options` is simply passed down to each instance.

 ## File